 What was the review?

-The review considered gross negligence manslaughter and culpable homicide in relation to the perceived vulnerability of the medical profession to these criminal charges.
-The aim of the review's recommendations are to encourage a renewed focus on a just culture, reflective practice, and individual and systemic learning.
+The review considered gross negligence manslaughter and culpable homicide.
+In relation to the perceived vulnerability of the medical profession to these criminal charges.
+The aim of these recommendations are to encourage a renewed focus on culture, reflective practice, and individual and systemic learning.

 It has examined:

-• what might be done to improve the application of the existing law, procedures and processes, while maintaining the core objective of protecting the public and maintaining confidence in the profession
+- what we will do to improve the application of the existing law, procedures and processes.
+While maintaining the core aim of protecting the public and maintaining confidence in the profession

-The working group’s review was informed by extensive research and engagement with stakeholders across all four countries of the UK; from families, doctors, healthcare service providers and lawyers, to a dedicated group of experts in Scotland where the law of culpable homicide is different.
+Extensive research and engagement with stakeholders across the UK informed the working group’s review.
+From families, doctors, healthcare service providers and lawyers, to a dedicated group of experts in Scotland where the law of culpable homicide is different.